frederic-perez/AmE-dictionary/data/idioms.md

 __bump someone or something up__
 __bundle up__
 __bunkum__ Nonsense or foolishness. _His explanation is total bunkum and doesn’t answer the question at all._
+__bupkes__ In James Ellroy’s novels, “bupkes” is a Yiddish term that means “nothing” or “nonsense.”
+It’s often used to describe something that’s worthless or unimportant.
 __burn the candle at both ends__ :two: To work very hard and stay up very late at night.
 (One end of the candle is work done in the daylight, and the other end is work done at night.) _No wonder Mary is ill.
 She has been burning the candle at both ends for a long time._ _You’ll wear out if you keep burning the candle at both ends._
 __burn the midnight oil__ :three: To work late into the night.
 __burn up the road__ To travel very fast.
 Often used to describe driving. _Have you seen my new sports car?
 Man, I can’t wait to take it out and burn up the road!_